Wednesday, August 12, 2015

 Andee reaches in with his left arm and helps the pilot twist off his helmet.
 It comes off.
 Andee looks at the man.
-He remembers the face from the videodrome but the guy no longer looks the same.
-His face is puffy and he looks scared and disoriented.
+He remembers the blond young guy from the vidrom, but the guy no longer looks the same.
+His face is puffy and he looks scared and stunned.

 "They're dead.
 I...
 I can't get out."
 The pilot mumbles.

 "This stuff is too strong, I can't break it."
-Andee responds knocking on the transparent polymer bubble.
-He looks around flustered after again trying to split the capsule along it's crack.
-He squats and looks into the bubble below at the seat.
-He notices one of the broken shock absorbers.
+Andee responds knocking on the black but transparent polymer bubble.
+After failing again to split the capsule along it's crack he looks around flustered.
+He notices the broken shock absorbers inside the bubble.
 One piece is a meter long metal tube.

 "Here, I'll try this."
 Reaching in he pulls the tube out and then uses it like a levering wedge to widen the split in the bubble.
-Andee struggles with all his force.
+Andee yanks at it with all his force.
 There is a lout SNAP! and the bubble gives a little.